oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 # Joining the Testnet

-This guide will cover setting up your nodes on the public testnet.
+This guide will cover setting up your nodes on the Public Testnet.
 There is some assumption of knowledge on the use of basic command line tools and docker.

 ## Prerequisites